mit-pdos/sigmaos/tutorial/01_local_dev.md

 $ sudo apt install docker.io libseccomp-dev mysql-client
 ```

-Note: `/var/run/docker.sock` must be accessible to sigmaos so you may
+Note: `/var/run/docker.sock` must be accessible to SigmaOS, so you may
 have to run:
 ```
 sudo chmod 666 /var/run/docker.sock